Aevrun/lab/README.md

     You should then be able to access your local notebook from [127.0.0.1:8888](127.0.0.1:8888).

 - #### install.sh:
-    As stated above make sure you know what you are doing, before you run this script.\
+    As stated above make sure you know what you are doing, before you run this script.
+    The script should work without changes on Ubuntu and probably other Linux distributions.
+    There are commented out statements for Windows as python virtual environments are managed differently on Windows.
-    When you finished the installation you will be able to activate an environment via `source chisel_nb_env/bin/activate` and then start Jupyter via `jupyter notebook`.
+    When you finished the installation you will be able to activate an environment on Linux via `source chisel_nb_env/bin/activate`, on Windows via 'chisel_nb_env/Scripts/activate'.
+And then start Jupyter via `jupyter notebook`.

 ### Acknowledgements